ADHD - different explanatory models in the past and today

 According to Barkley, the inhibition processes regulate the executive functions.
 According to Barkley, four areas are disturbed in ADHD:

-- The non-verbal working memory
+- The non-verbal working memory19

-- Time processing
+Problems with:- Time processing

 - Perception of time